belykhk/bgp-country-tool/README.md

  1. Create configuration file named `config.json` and fill it based on `config.json.example`
  2. Install bird and configure `bird.conf` based on `bird.conf.example`
  3. Install some VPN software on VPN and configure client on your router.
-For example you can see https://github.com/hwdsl2/setup-ipsec-vpn
+For example you can see https://github.com/hwdsl2/setup-ipsec-vpn or https://github.com/angristan/wireguard-install
  4. Configure BGP on your client based on your `bird.conf` My example on Mikrotik RouterOS 7:
 ````